kallioaa/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ## User interface

-The user interface has three differnet views.
+The user interface follows the Model-View-Controller model.
+It has a total of three views:

 - log in
 - creating a new user
-- searching for images and senging messages
+- searching for images and senging messages (main view).

 Views are imoplemented by FXML-files avulla which can be found in *src/main/resources/gui*.
 All of the views have their own Controller which can be found in *imagechatter.gui*.

-This
+The controllers are connected to different logic classes.
+Controllers for Login and creating a new user use the UserLogic class.
+Controller for the main view uses the userLogic, imageLogic and chatLogic classes.

 # Sovelluslogiikka